cdapio/sample-spark-app/README.md

 > **We are done, it was quick & easy to integrate your existing application into CDAP.**

-## Step 4 - Optional - Working with Schedules - Create, Update & List schedule for your application
+## Optional - Working with Schedules - Create, Update & List schedule for your application

 ### Create a Schedule for your Spark application